G-G-Thorat/Stock-Market-Prediction/README.md

 The script I used to acquire all of these .csv files can be found in this GitHub repository In the future if you wish for a more up to date dataset, this can be used to acquire new versions of the .csv files.

-Feb 2018 note: I have just updated the dataset to include data up to Feb 2018.
-I have also accounted for changes in the stocks on the S&P 500 index (RIP whole foods etc. etc.).

 # Content
 The data is presented in a couple of formats to suit different individual's needs or computational limitations.
 I have included files containing 5 years of stock data (in the all_stocks_5yr.csv and corresponding folder).